 Ideally, host families and their exchange students have relationships built on open communication and honesty.
-But sometimes, coming into a new family’s home can cause students to feel unsure about how to approach unfamiliar or confusing situations.
+But sometimes, coming into a new host family’s home can cause students to feel unsure about how to approach unfamiliar or confusing situations.
 Add in a language barrier and cultural differences, and sometimes the communication breakdown is hard to mend!

 Many exchange students will go for weeks and even months before saying what’s really on their mind — and sometimes, they’ll never completely divulge their innermost hopes and fears.
 In order to help host families decode what’s really going on with their exchange students, we’ve gathered some of the most common things exchange students want their host families to know.

 1. “We don’t always understand the rules.